Judicial reform

 Judicial reform is the complete or partial political reform of a country's judiciary.
-Judicial reform is often done as a part of wider reform of the country's political system or a legal reform.
+Judicial reform can be connected to a law reform, constitutional amendment, prison reform, police reform or part of wider reform of the country's political system.

+Stated reasons for judicial reform include increasing of the independence of the judiciary, constitutionalism and separation of powers, increased speed of justice, increased fairness of justice, improved impartiality, and improving electoral accountability, political legitimacy and parliamentary sovereignty.